 The Register Block contains only the Action Register which can only be used outside of the CAMAC operations path.
 CAMAC has common functions that used with CCUSB-Win program.
 The common CAMAC functions are Initialize (Z), Clear (C), and Inhibit (I).
 These three functions are generated by the crate controller itself and are received by any units plugged into the crate.
 The initialize function sets the module to an initial defined state, specifically when the module is powered on.
 The initialize function is also accompanied by a busy (B), timing signals from strobes 1 and 2 (S1, S2), as well as the inhibit signal.
 The Initialize function takes priority over all other signals.
 The clear function clears the CAMAC’s register, and resets any ongoing operations with the CAMAC.
 The inhibit function disables features for the duration of the signal, allowing minimum interference.

-The signals are interpreted by the module using NAF where N is the number of the crate station module, A is the sub-address of the module, and F is the command function.
+The signals are interpreted by the module using NAF where N is the slot number the module is inserted in the crate station module, A is the sub-address of the module which are the channels of the ADC and TDC, and F is the command function which allows the crate controller to issue commands.
 The crate controller is located at N=25 and N=26, and those ports are reserved specifically for the crate controller.
-The sub addresses (A) are where other modules are plugged into the crate controllers and allows the crate controller to issue commands (F) for the module.

-USING CCUSB-WIN
+4.2 USING CCUSB-WIN

 The data acquisition program we used to collect data was the CCUSB-Win which was included with the CCUSB unit itself.
 Using CCUSB-Win program, we created command stacks which allowed us to execute commands.
 A CAMAC data stack is a sequence of simple encoded commands.
 We had to use a text editor to write our CAMAC command stack, as the program wasn’t interacting with the TDCs with its stack reader.
-The following figure is an example of the CCUSB-Win program stack builder.
+The following Fig. 10 is an example of the CCUSB-Win program stack builder.
 From here we built stacks and developed the stack commands to issue to the CCUSB CAMAC.
 As we were unable to fully use the program to communicate we took the codes that were generated from the control panel and created a text file for program executing.